432Hz Converter

 Folder mode: Convert all files from a folder

-Audio CD mode: Convert an audio CD that is in the CD-ROM drive
+Audio CD mode: Convert an audio CD from your CD drive

 With both methods: